AdaCore/spark2014/docs/ug/en/spark_2014.rst

 Some code snippets presented in this section are available in the example called ``gnatprove_by_example`` distributed with the |SPARK| toolset.
-It can be found in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GPS or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.
+It can be found in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GNAT Studio or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.

 .. only : : core